frictionlessdata/datapackage-r/README.md

     ##   }
     ## ]

-Now we see that: - locations are arrays with numeric lattide and longitude - Rome's location is a native JavaScript `null`
+Now we see that: - locations are arrays with numeric lattide and longitude - Rome’s location is a native JavaScript `null`

 And because there are no errors on data reading we could be sure that our data is valid againt our schema.
-Let's save our resource descriptor:
+Let’s save our resource descriptor:

 ``` r
 resource$save('dataresource.json')
 ```

-Let's check newly-crated `dataresource.json`.
+Let’s check newly-crated `dataresource.json`.
 It contains path to our data file, inferred metadata and our `missingValues` tweak:

 ``` json
 {